aronbencsiknu/KV6003-thesis/README.md

 # Detecting Stock Market Manipulation Usu

+## Summary

-This is the practical work for my undergraduate thesis at Northumbria University, Newcastle.
+The practical work for my undergraduate thesis (KV6003) at Northumbria University, Newcastle.
 <details>
   <summary>Read more</summary>

-  The behaviour of Spiking Neural Networks (SNNs) is inspired by biological brains, where information is represented by a series of action potentials.
-This contrasts with  conventional artificial neural networks (ANNs), which use vectors as inputs, and model the neuron soma behaviour using a non-linear activation function.
-On neuromorphic hardware, SNNs promise to be significantly more energy efficient than current ANNs, while being particularly suited for signal processing applications.
-During trade-based stock market manipulation, malicious actors use legitimate trades to influence a stock price for personal gains.
+  The behaviour of Spiking Neural Networks (SNNs) is inspired by biological brains, where information is represented by momentary pulses of energy.
+This contrasts with conventional Artificial Neural Networks (ANNs), which represent data as vectors, and model the neuron soma behaviour using a non-linear activation function.
+The human brain achieves its remarkable computational capabilities using approximately the same amount of electricity as a compact fluorescent lightbulb.
+On neuromorphic hardware, SNNs also promise to be significantly more energy efficient than current ANNs, while also being particularly suited for signal processing applications.
+In this work, SNNs were applied to the detection of trade-based manipulation patterns in stock market data.
+During trade-based stock market manipulation, malicious actors use legitimate trades with an intent to influence the price of a stock for personal gains.
 This form of manipulation is illegal.
-However, since it is conducted through legitimate instruments, detecting it is difficult.
-In this work, SNNs are applied to the detection of trade-based manipulation patterns in stock market data.
-Several spiking and non-spiking architectures are implemented and their performances are compared.
-Furthermore, multiple spike encoding techniques are tested, including a temporal population encoding method, which fully leverages the complex spatiotemporal properties of SNNs.
-The findings suggest that SNNs are able to achieve state-of-the-art performance in this task.
+However, since it is being conducted through legitimate instruments, detecting it is difficult.
+Several spiking and non-spiking architectures are implemented and their performances are evaluated on this task.
+Furthermore, multiple spike encoding techniques were tested, including a temporal population encoding method, which fully leverages the complex spatiotemporal properties of biologically inspired neurons.
+The findings suggest that biologically plausible neural networks are able to achieve state-of-the-art performance in this task.
 Moreover, it is shown that SNNs are capable of effectively learning temporally encoded spike trains, along with commonly used rate-coded ones.

 </details>

 ## Setup